| Offa's Dyke - North | |

 "Oh, you mustn't walk on the A483.
 It's dangerous."

-We walked on and this section of the canal abruptly ended at a concrete barricade at Carreghofa Locks.
-A rusting barge was moored here and I had a quick mooch, climbing over its rail and around its edge and ignoring the imploring from Bod that I fall into the canal.
-I also saw a pair of Mute Swans here accompanied by five well-grown cygnets that were almost as large as their parents.
-This was a successful brood to say the least.
+We walked on.
+The canal section ended abruptly at a concrete barricade at Carreghofa Locks, where a rusting barge was moored.
+I clambered aboard for a quick mooch around its edges, ignoring Bod's sincere encouragement that I fall into the canal.
+I also spotted a pair of Mute Swans accompanied by five well-grown cygnets, almost as large as their parents — a very successful brood by any measure.

-We carried on along a fresh canal section after climbing up a bank and crossing a road.
-We reached a gate which led us into the car park of a pub called The Dolphin Inn.
-This, we decided, would be the finish point of today’s walk, as close as we were to Llanymynech and with the next beer firmly on our minds.
-Unfortunately, we were out of luck as the pub was shut, but it didn’t take our homing instincts long to locate another and in a trice we were ensconced comfortably, supping our pints and chatting to the bar staff.
-After a while, we decided it was time to order a taxi and return to The Golden Lion.
-On the way back, we organised a baggage collection and drop off with the taxi driver for the following morning.
+A fresh canal section opened after climbing a bank and crossing a road.
+We reached a gate into the car park of the Dolphin Inn, which we decided would serve as the day's finishing point.
+Unfortunately the pub was shut, but our homing instincts located another one nearby with little difficulty and in short order we were ensconced comfortably, pints in hand, chatting to the bar staff.
+After a while we ordered a taxi back to the Golden Lion and, on the journey, organised a luggage collection and drop-off with the driver for the following morning.

 Recovery: The Dolphin Inn, Llanymynech ....

-We came back into the pub via the back door and took our boots off in the hall.
-A cat lay looking sleepily up at us from its basket and I gave it a quick fuss.
+We came back into the pub via the back door and removed our boots in the hall.
+A cat regarded us sleepily from its basket and I gave it a quick fuss.
 It was a little startling at first touch.
-It was a very lumpy cat and stroking its back was a little like running my hand over a furry, cobbled street.
-Puss seemed to appreciate the gesture, though.
+It was a very lumpy cat — stroking its back was rather like running my hand over a furry cobbled street.
+Puss seemed to appreciate the gesture nonetheless.

-Our room was reached via three flights of stairs and as the other two settled in, I did some filming of the accommodation and the area in general.
-I returned to the room to find Jo sprawled out on his bed and Bod in the shower.
+Our room was reached via three flights of stairs.
+As the other two settled in, I did some filming of the accommodation and the area in general.
+Returning to the room, I found Jo sprawled on his bed and Bod in the shower.

 Having just settled in our room at The Golden Lion |

-At one point, I did a little filming and also stepped outside.
-The rain was heavier and cars hissed along the road in the darkness.
+"Well done — that was really good," he told the flute-playing woman who had produced a succession of discordant notes that even my untrained ears had winced at.
+I stepped outside at one point to do some filming.
+The rain was heavier now and cars hissed along the road in the darkness.
 Bod, Jo and I were called through to the bar for our meal.
-It was lovely and a great feeling of contentment stole over me.
-This was not surprising; I was full of good food, I had a beer in my hand and miles of great walking ahead, there was no work to face tomorrow, or the day after and I was with good company listening to people create music for no other reason than the pleasure of producing it.
-However, the food and drink did its stealthy work on the three of us and we began to yawn hugely as we sat.
-It was ten-forty when we thanked everybody and bid them goodnight.
+It was lovely, and a great feeling of contentment stole over me — not surprisingly.
+I was full of good food with a beer in hand, miles of fine walking ahead, no work to face tomorrow or the day after, good company and people making music for no other reason than the pleasure of it.
+The food and drink did their stealthy work on all three of us regardless, and we began yawning hugely as we sat.
+It was twenty to eleven when we thanked everyone and said goodnight.

-Bod once more attempted to read in bed.
-I doubt he had ploughed through more than two pages before he fell asleep and began to produce his own, soft and rasping music.
-Jo and I talked for a while about football grounds we have visited and famous people we have met.
-The rain spattered fitfully against the windows as we put the light out and settled down to sleep at half past midnight.
+Bod attempted to read in bed.
+I doubt he had ploughed through more than two pages before he fell asleep and began producing his own soft, rasping music.
+Jo and I talked for a while about football grounds we had visited and famous people we had met.
+Rain spattered fitfully against the windows as we put the light out and settled down to sleep at half past midnight.

 Daily Tweets